Home | Stories and Essays

 dread and regret.
 The family argues, yes, and they worry, but they stay in

 touch—in two languages.
 Spanish peppers the English in these pages.
 Spanglish.
+A wonderful hybrid that expresses mutating

-From This Wicked Patch of Dust is an ambitious book, full of insight into complex
+Wicked Patch of Dust is an

-American identity.
-I wouldn’t call it a page-turner.
-Because Troncoso tells the
+it a page-turner.
+Because Troncoso tells the story in snapshots, the characters

-story in snapshots, the characters don’t really drive the plot.
-They serve the
+don’t really drive the plot.
+They serve the ideas behind the story.
+Still,

-ideas behind the story.
-Still, there’s wisdom in these pages and compassion for
+there’s wisdom in these pages and compassion for fragmented families in a

-fragmented families in a mobile, complicated world.
+mobile, complicated world.

 ---NPR affiliate,

-is a tightly focused and affecting work of fiction that has much to say about
+tightly focused and affecting work of fiction that has much to say about

 family, fidelity, religion and politics without ever seeming heavy-handed and